A traveller admires Madrid’s Plaza Mayor square

 none

-For those who have never travelled to Spain, here's some practical advice about transport, accommodation, opening hours and tourist discounts that you'll definitely find useful.
+For those who have never travelled in Spain, here's some practical advice about transport, accommodation, opening hours and tourist discounts that you'll definitely find useful.

 • Royal Palace in Madrid